-Solids recovered from the wastewater are digested anaerobically (without oxygen) and piped to a site 12 kilometres north of the city where they are stored.
+Solids recovered from the wastewater are digested anaerobically (without oxygen) and piped to a Biosolids Handling Facility 12 kilometres north of the city where they are stored.
 The solids are then pumped through a pipeline and applied to neighbouring farmland in the spring and fall through a wet injection process.